zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-appblades.md

-Rehosts an existing experience, or creates a UI that is not supported by the Fx.
-It provides an IFrame to host the UI in order to enable full flexibility and control.
-Does not use Ibiza Fx controls, and extension developers are fully responsible for accessibility, theming, and consistency.
 ## AppBlades

-AppBlade provides an IFrame where an extension can render content, which results in maximum flexibility and reduces additional developer responsibilities.
+AppBlades provide an IFrame where an extension can render content.
+The extension IFrame is associated with an IFrame that hosts the UI, in order to enable the flexibility and control of the Model-View-View-Model methodology.

+AppBlades can rehost an existing experience, and allow developers to create a UI that is not supported by the Fx.
+Because it does not use Ibiza Fx controls, extension developers are fully responsible for accessibility, theming, and consistency.

+This programming model results in maximum flexibility and reduces additional developer responsibilities.
 We recommend using AppBlades under the following conditions.

 * An existing extension that should be migrated to Ibiza without needing to be re-implemented
 * Developers want to implement user interactions and experiences that are not supported by Ibiza Framework components
 * An existing extension needs to be re-hosted in several environments

 When using AppBlade, developers are responsible for the following.